Why Expert Testimony Becomes Central in Serious Injury Claims

 Is expert testimony required in every injury case?

-No. It is most common in catastrophic cases where injuries have lasting or complex effects.
+No. It is most often used in catastrophic injury cases where long-term effects or future care need to be explained.

 Do experts replace medical records?

-No. Experts interpret and explain existing records rather than replacing them.
+No. Experts interpret and explain medical records, they do not replace them.

 Why are multiple experts sometimes involved?